Derivations and Alberti representations: Introduction

 \subsection{Structure of differentiability spaces}

-We now describe the implications of the present work for the theory of differentiability spaces, first recalling the current knowledge about these spaces.
-For more details, we refer to Subsection \ref{subsec:diff_spaces}.
-We first recall notions of \textbf{finite dimensionality} for measures on metric spaces: \begin{itemize} \item A measure $\mu$ on $X$ \textbf{is doubling (with constant $C$)} if, for all pairs $(x,r)\in X\times (0,\diam X]$,
+We now describe an application of the correspondence between derivation and Alberti representation to the theory of differentiability spaces.
+A differentiability space is a metric measure space where a generalized version of Rademacher's Theorem on differentiability of Lipschitz functions holds; this generalization relies on the idea that the space of Lipschitz functions looks, in a suitable sense, finite-dimensional at small scales, see Subsection \ref{subsec:diff_spaces} for more details; the least upper bound on the dimension is called the \textbf{differentiability dimension}.
+We now recall notions of \textbf{finite dimensionality} for measures on metric spaces: \begin{itemize} \item A measure $\mu$ on $X$ \textbf{is doubling (with constant $C$)} if, for all pairs $(x,r)\in X\times (0,\diam X]$ ($\diam X=\infty$ is allowed, but then we require $r\in(0,\infty)$),